dynamic-and-active-systems-lab/uavrt_source/README.md

 . install/local_setup.bash
 ```

 If these commands didn't fail, then your installation of the UAV-RT codebase should be complete.

 # Troubleshooting

-Troubleshooting tips can be found here.
-(TBD)
+If you or your team encounter issues while installing or using the uavrt_source package, please open a new issue within the "Issues" tab of the repository.

 # License